-When the Executive Director becomes aware of a situation that may warrant the issuing of an immediate notification, they will immediately contact a select group of staff.
-Emergency services from the local area will confirm (through response, investigation, or collaboration with emergency responders) that there is a significant emergency.
-After information has been gathered, the appropriate individuals quickly evaluates the situation to determine if an alert is warranted, develops the content of the notification message, identifies the appropriate segment or segments of the campus community, and will send the notification to the campus community.
+When the Regional Site Director becomes aware of a situation that may warrant the issuing of an immediate notification, they will immediately contact local law enforcement.
+Emergency services from the local area will confirm (through response, investigation, or collaboration with emergency responders) that there is a significant After information has been gathered, the appropriate individuals from local law enforcement and staff on site quickly evaluate the situation to determine if an alert is warranted, develop the content of the notification message, identify the appropriate segment or segments of the campus community, and will send the notification to the campus community.